 - The person engages in brawling or fighting.

 Pursuant to the United States Constitution, Florida laws normally cannot restrict a person's freedom of speech.
-Therefore the words a person speaks will rarely result in a conviction for Disorderly Conduct.
+Therefore the words a person speaks will rarely result in a conviction for Disorderly Conduct in Florida.

-For example, an accused generally cannot be convicted for Disorderly Conduct when he or she merely screams, swears or directs insults at a law enforcement officer.
-However, if along with the screaming, swearing, and insults an accused engaged in physical actions that obstructed the officer from doing his or her duty, a person could be convicted of disorderly conduct.
+For example, an accused generally cannot be convicted for Disorderly Conduct in Tampa, Florida when he or she merely screams, swears or directs insults at a law enforcement officer.
+However, if along with the screaming, swearing, and insults an accused engaged in physical actions that obstructed the officer from doing his or her duty, a person could be convicted of disorderly conduct in Florida.

-There are other situations in which a person's words can result in a Disorderly Conduct conviction.
+There are other situations in which a person's words can result in a Disorderly Conduct in Tampa, Florida conviction.

 Are you looking for the best Disorderly Conduct lawyer in Tampa Florida?
 Contact Attorney David C. Hardy.

-If you or a loved one has been arrested for Disorderly Conduct in Hillsborough County Florida, Pinellas County Florida, or Pasco County Florida, Attorney David C. Hardy has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.
+If you or a loved one has been arrested for Disorderly Conduct in Hillsborough County Florida, Pinellas County Florida, or Pasco County Florida, contact Attorney David C. Hardy.
+He has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.